brycie-boy/The_Cosmos/thesis.md

 1. a dissertation embodying results of original research and especially substantiating a specific view

-2. a. a proposition to be proved or one advanced without proof
+2. a proposition to be proved or one advanced without proof

-   b. a position or proposition that a person advances and offers to maintain by argument
+3. a position or proposition that a person advances and offers to maintain by argument

 ___